BAMorgan/HashTable/README.md

-# HashTable# HashTable and Anagram Finder Implementation in Java
+# HashTable and Anagram Finder Implementation in Java

 ## Overview
 This project implements a **custom HashTable** to efficiently find **anagrams** from a list of words.
 It includes: